Gertrude Perlmann

 Gertrude Erika Perlmann (April 20, 1912 – September 9, 1974) was an Austro-Hungarian Empire-born U.S. biochemist and structural biologist.
-She is known for her work in protein chemistry, particularly her discoveries on the biology phosphoproteins and the structure and action of pepsin and pepsinogen.
+She is known for her work in protein chemistry, particularly her discoveries on the biology of phosphoproteins and the structure and action of pepsin and pepsinogen.

 Early life

 Perlmann was born on April 20, 1912, in Liberec (Reichenberg), Austro-Hungarian Empire to a Jewish family.

 Education

 She earned a doctorate in chemistry and physics at the German University of Prague in 1936.
 She fled Nazi occupation of Czechoslovakia for Denmark in 1936.
 She continued her postdoctoral training in Copenhagen at the Biological Institute of the Carlsberg Laboratory with Dr. Fritz Lipmann and Prof. K. Linderstrom-Lang until 1939.

 Career

 At the beginning of World War II, she emigrated to the United States.
 She continued her research at Harvard Medical School from 1939 to 1946 and then at Massachusetts General Hospital in Boston, Massachusetts.
 She moved to the Rockefeller Institute in New York City as a Commonwealth Fund Fellow in 1946.
 She was a member of the faculty for 28 years, rising to the rank of Professor.
 During her time at the Rockefeller Institute, she collaborated with the notable microbiologist Rebecca Lancefield.